kashishahuja2002/Next-Up-Microsoft-Intern-Engage/README.md

    git clone https://github.com/kashishahuja2002/Microsoft-Intern-Engage.git
    ```

+2. Make sure that Python is installed and updated in your machine.

-2. Install dependencies.
+3. Install dependencies.
 * Open terminal in the cloned folder and enter the command given below.
    ```
    pip3 install -r requirements.txt
    ```

-3. Run the project.
+4. Run the project.
 * While you are still inside the cloned folder, write the following command in terminal to run the website locally.
    ```
    python app.py
    ```

-4. If everything is done in order, the app will be running at "http://127.0.0.1:5000"
+5. If everything is done in order, the app will be running at "http://127.0.0.1:5000"

 ## CD Setup